illinois-mla/syllabus/README.md

     * Office Hours : TBD
    * [Email](mailto:msn@illinois.edu) for 1-on-1 help, or to set up a time to meet

-## Course Description
+## <span style="color:Red">Course Description</span>

+Welcome you to the Data Analysis and Machine Learning Application (for physicists) course!

-In this course, you will learn the fundamentals of how to analyze and interpret scientific data and apply modern machine learning tools and techniques to problems such as classification and regression.
+In this course, you will learn fundamentals of how to analyze and interpret scientific data and apply modern machine learning tools and techniques to problems common in physics research such as classification and regression.
+This course offering is very timely given the explosion of interest and rapid development of data science and artificial intelligence.
+Every day there are new applications of machine learning to the physical sciences in ways that are advancing our knowledge of nature.

+This course is designed to be interactive and collaborative, at the same time developing your own skills and knowledge (and course grade :).
+I initiated this course out of my view that we live in an increasingly data-centeric world, with both people and machines learning from vast amounts of data.
+There has never been a time where early-career physicists were more in need of a solid understanding in the basics of scientific data analysis, data-driven inference and machine learning, and a working knowledge of the most important tools and techniques from modern data science than today.

+This is a new course and unlike any that is being taught in our Department.
+As such, I ask for your feedback on any aspect of the course so that I can work to improve the curriculum.

-## Prerequisites
+## <span style="color:Red">Prerequisites</span>

 ### Courses
 * Credit or Concurrent Registration: [MATH 285](https://netmath.illinois.edu/college/math-285)
 * Credit for [PHYS 225](https://physics.illinois.edu/academics/courses/profile/PHYS225) and [PHYS 325](https://physics.illinois.edu/academics/courses/profile/PHYS325)

 ### Hardware
 * You need a laptop for this course.
-It is assumed that you have a Mac or Windows laptop for use both inside and outside of the class.
+It is assumed that you have a laptop running MacOS, Linux or Windows for use both inside and outside of the class.

 ### Software
 * Some knowledge of python preferred but not required.
 You do need to have a working knowledge of the basics of computer programming.